5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 ` followed by `git reset --hard origin/master`.
 The Raspberry Pi image does this automatically every 24 hours.*

 ---
+**Update 1.5.1** :

+* Fixed several timezone issues for people living in half hour timezones.
+* Created "Performance options" to speed up the loading in the GUI.

+---
 **Update 1.5.0** :

 * Performance improvements in the tracker and the compare page.